aloktripathi1/hospital-management-system/docs/setup.md

 # Setup Guide - Hospital Management System

-Hey!
 This is a simple guide to get the project running on your machine.

 ## What You Need